choueric/depot/README.md

 # TODO

-- [ ] local should try to connect to server repeatly and send heartbeat message to server after connecting.
+- [X] local should try to connect to server repeatly and send heartbeat message to server after connecting.
-- [ ] provide methods to watch the status of server and local.
+- [X] provide methods to watch the status of server and local.
 - [ ] how to handle multiple socks reqeusts?

+# License

+See the `LICENSE` file.